tsackton/taelgar/History/Timeline of Sembaran History.md

 ## The Plague Years
 DR 1059 - DR 1250
 ### Overview
-In DR 1059, the [[Great Plague]] came and the Drankorian Empire collapsed.
+In DR 1059, the [[First Plague]] came and the Drankorian Empire collapsed.
 Little information survives from these years, and it was a time of much hardship, especially amongst the more populous lowland regions, where famine struck repeatedly.
 This was a dark time.
 ###
 * (DR:: 1142): [[Adrian]] establishes himself in [[Embry]] as the first [[Duchy of Sembara|Duke of Sembara]]